carbon-language/carbon-lang/lld/ELF/README.md

 Capabilities
 ------------
-This linker can link LLVM and Clang on Linux/x86-64 or FreeBSD/x86-64 with -LLVM_ENABLE_THREADS=OFF.
-"Hello world" can be linked on Linux/PPC64.
+This linker can link LLVM and Clang on Linux/x86-64 or FreeBSD/x86-64 "Hello world" can be linked on Linux/PPC64 and on Linux/AArch64 or FreeBSD/AArch64.

 Performance
 -----------